THE CHROMAFFIN CELL encloses a multitude of chromaffin vesicles

-ADRENAL GLAND STRUCTURE: Chromaffin cells of the adrenal medulla (green), labeled with an antibody against Tyrosine Hydroxylase.
+Structure of the mouse adrenal gland: Chromaffin cells in the adrenal medulla (green) were labeled using an antibody against Tyrosine Hydroxylase.
+Image provided by the Geisler group.

 About the ISCCB